Colin-Cai-jin/sed-weiqi/README.md

 We can input `score` to lead the game to counting.
 In counting, we can input two numbers for the coordinate to clear the dead stones.
 After we cleared all the , we can input `end` to count the result.
 We use Chinese rules(3+3/4) because it is more simple than the others.
 At last, we can input a file name to save the chess manual to it.
+And, if the suffix of the file name is `sgf`, the program will save the chess manual in `sgf` format.